nicoletrogers/nibrsbook/docs/arrestee.md

 ### Arrest date

+For each arrest we know the exact date of the arrest.
+As with the incident date, there is evidence that when agencies don't know the exact arrest date, they put down the first of the month.
+However, this is far less of a problem than with the incident date, likely because since the agency is doing the arresting they know exactly when they do it.
+Instead of looking at arrests by day of the month, we'll use both the arrest date and the incident date to look at how long it takes for crimes to get solved.

+Figure \@ref(fig:arrestsDaysUntilArrest) shows how long it takes for arrests to be made.
+The shortest time is zero days which means the arrest and the incident happened on the same day and the longest is 461 days after the incident.
+About 76.5% of arrests happen on the same day as the incident while 6.6% happen on the next day.
+1.4% happen the following day and 1% on the day after this.
+This trend of a lower probability of the case being solved as the time from the incident continues throughout the figure.
+Including dates up to 461 days is a bit ridiculous since it's impossible to see trends among the early dates other than zero days, but it's a good demonstration of how massively concentrated arrests are that occur on the same day of the incident.
+The lesson here is that if an arrest isn't made on the day of the incident (such as at the scene of the crime), it's very unlikely that'll it'll be made at all (and most crimes never lead to an arrest).

 <div class="figure" style="text-align: center">
 <img src="arrestee_files/figure-html/arrestsDaysUntilArrest-1.png" alt="The distribution of the number of days from the incident to the arrest date.
 In 2019 the maximum days from incident to arrest was 461 days.
 Zero days means that the arrest occurred on the same day as the incident." width="90%" />
 <p class="caption">(\#fig:arrestsDaysUntilArrest)The distribution of the number of days from the incident to the arrest date.
 In 2019 the maximum days from incident to arrest was 461 days.
 Zero days means that the arrest occurred on the same day as the incident.</p>
 </div>

+Figure \@ref(fig:arrestsDaysUntilArrestBarplot) groups the larger number of days together to make it easier to see trends early after the incident.
+Here we can see much better how the percent of arrests move quickly downwards after zero days.

 <div class="figure" style="text-align: center">
 <img src="arrestee_files/figure-html/arrestsDaysUntilArrestBarplot-1.png" alt="The number of days from the incident to the arrest date.
 Values over 10 days are grouped to better see the distribution for arrests that took fewer than 10 days.
 Zero days means that the arrest occurred on the same day as the incident." width="90%" />
 <p class="caption">(\#fig:arrestsDaysUntilArrestBarplot)The number of days from the incident to the arrest date.
 Values over 10 days are grouped to better see the distribution for arrests that took fewer than 10 days.
 Zero days means that the arrest occurred on the same day as the incident.</p>
 </div>

 ### Weapons